-- All poultry must be pre-entered June 15 to July 8 online at http://andersoncofair.fairentry.com.
-This is needed for pen assignment and Pullorum testing. \\PT Testing is not required in 2020 due to shortage of antigen.\\ - 2.
+- 1. All poultry must be pre-entered June 14 to July 7 online at http://andersoncofair.fairentry.com.
+This is needed for pen assignment and Pullorum testing. - 2.
 Poultry must be in place by 8 p.m. on Monday of fair week.
 Judging will begin after 4-H Swine Show. - 3.
 Any poultry exhibits must meet the Breed Standard as listed in the Poultry Standard of Perfection. - 4.
 Poultry showing symptoms of disease or infection of any type will be denied entrance. - 5.
-Each exhibitor is responsible for the care and feeding of his/her birds.
+Each exhibitor is responsible for the care and feeding of his/her birds. - 6.
+Exhibitors may have up to 20 total birds.